• Skip to primary navigation

 • Brush the top of the pastry with the beaten egg just until covered.
 You will not need to use the whole egg.

-• Bake at 350F for 23-25 minutes, until the edges of the crust are lightly browned.
-Remove from the oven and let cool completely.
+• Bake at 350ยบF for 23-25 minutes, until the crust edges are lightly browned.
+Remove from the oven and let the pop-tarts cool completely.

 For the glaze: